 Do you often hear about the importance of forgiveness but you are not quite sure how to forgive someone or a situation?
 Do you struggle to forgive?
-Would you like some practical tips to help you forgive?
+If you would like some practical tips to help you forgive, you’re in the right place.

 Some offenses are lighter and can be easy to let go.
 Other offenses are more serious and take some time.
 In those cases, forgiveness can be a process and is done in stages.
 Here are 7 tips to support you as you learn how to forgive.